karan1211/TechTest/README.md

 3. Activate the virtual environment (in the Scripts folder)
 4. Copy the path of seed.py into the cmd inside the virtual environment
 5. Copy the link in a browser
+6. Look at file, "Capture.jpg" for cmd instructions